 Secondary Ion Mass Spectrometry (SIMS) combines high sensitivity with high mass resolution (Williams, 1998).
-This allows the technique to obtain precise U-Pb dates on ng-sized samples whilst resolving isobaric interferences on 204Pb to a degree that is currently unachievable by other techniques such as Laser Ablation Inductively Coupled Plasma Mass Spectrometry (LAICPMS).
+This allows the technique to obtain precise U-Pb dates on ng-sized samples, whilst resolving isobaric interferences on 204Pb to a degree that is currently unachievable by other techniques such as Laser Ablation Inductively Coupled Plasma Mass Spectrometry (LAICPMS).
 There are some other differences between LAICPMS and SIMS as well.
 LAICPMS instrumentation is built

-20 by numerous manufacturers, whose data files are compatible with a rich ecosystem of data reduction codes such as Iolite, Glitter and LADR.
+20 by numerous manufacturers.
+Popular data reduction codes such as Iolite, Glitter and LADR are compatible with all their output files.
 This facilitates the intercomparison of different laboratories, different instrument designs and so forth.
-In contrast, the SIMS U-Pb world is dominated by just two manufacturers, whose SHRIMP (Sensitive High Resolution Ion Micro-Probe) and Cameca instruments use completely separate data reduction protocols.
-Most SHRIMP laboratories use Squid (Ludwig, 2000; Bodorkos et al., 2020), which is incompatible with Cameca data.
-In contrast, Cameca data tends to be processed
+In contrast, the SIMS U-Pb world is dominated by just two manufacturers.
+The data reduction protocols for SHRIMP (Sensitive High Resolution Ion Micro-Probe) and Cameca instruments are completely separate.
+Most SHRIMP laboratories use Squid

-25 by in-house software such as M. J. Whitehouse's NordSIM spreadsheet, which are incompatible with SHRIMP data.
+(Ludwig, 2000; Bodorkos et al., 2020), which is incompatible with Cameca data.
+In contrast, Cameca data tends to be processed by in-house software such as M. J. Whitehouse's NordSIM spreadsheet, which are incompatible with SHRIMP data.